Cyclin-dependent kinase 16

-Serine/threonine-protein kinase PCTAIRE-1 is an enzyme that in humans is encoded by the CDK16 gene.
+Cyclin-dependent kinase 16 is an enzyme that in humans is encoded by the CDK16 gene (previously PCTK1).

 Function

 The protein encoded by this gene belongs to the cdc2/cdkx subfamily of the ser/thr family of protein kinases.
 It may play a role in signal transduction cascades in terminally differentiated cells.
 This gene is thought to escape X inactivation.
 Two transcript variants encoding the same protein have been found for this gene.

 Interactions

 PCTK1 has been shown to interact with CDK5R1.